prysmaticlabs/documentation/website/versioned_docs/version-2.1.0/prysm-usage/p2p-host-ip.md

 Many computers have a local firewall that blocks incoming connections.
 Ensure that you have configured the firewall to allow incoming connections on TCP/13000 and UDP/12000 from all source IP addresses.

 Note that Prysm uses a randomly selected outbound port when forming TCP connections with peers.
-You should block inbound connections to ports other than TCP/13000 and UDP/12000, but you shouldn't restrict outbound ports for Prysm.
+You should block inbound connections to local ports other than TCP/13000 and UDP/12000, but you shouldn't restrict outbound connections from any local ports for Prysm.
+You may need to add a rule specifically to grant Prysm outbound access via all local TCP/UDP ports.

 ## Setting the `--p2p-host-ip` or `--p2p-host-dns` flag